FREQUENTLY ASKED QUESTIONS

 ★ What kind of paint do you use?

 I only use acrylic paint.
-It can scratch off if you try, but it adheres very well to the epoxy clay I use - much better than it adheres to polymer clay.
+It can scratch off if you try, but it adheres very well to the epoxy clay I use - much better than to polymer clay.
 I have sometimes used sealants and varnishes in the past (although never a must with acrylics), but have stopped doing so since this can discolour unexpectedly over time.
-I only use acrylic varnish or nail polish on the eyes and fingernails sometimes.
+I only use acrylic varnish or nail polish on the eyes and sometimes the fingernails.

 ★ What is the tape stuff you put around the arms and legs?